expresspigeon/blog/src/content/posts/2012/increase-email-open-rates-with-a-teaser-line.md

 The Teaser appears to the right of the subject and should entice your reader to open the newsletter.

 The teaser is another opportunity for email marketers to be creative in drawing readers into their emails.
-It's always smart to send a test email to yourself to see how the subject and teaser flow before sending your email.
+It&apos;s always smart to send a test email to yourself to see how the subject and teaser flow before sending your email.